Knowledge and Discipline Lead to Trust and Self Preservation Just as Fear and Ignorance Lead to Shame, Greed, Illness, and Death

 We don't teach our kids to mumble; we teach them to talk.
 We don't teach our kids to stumble; we teach them to walk.
 We wouldn't teach our kids the wrong answer to a math problem or how to spell a word incorrectly; we want them to spell it the right way; we want our kids to have the right answers... to everything. except how to be responsible citizens in a world of drugs and substances

 The answer is not a drug-free world.
 The answer is a drug-educated world which maintains a focus on medical drug use.
-The cause of drug abuse is largely an educational deficiency that results when law enforcement and other persons of authority use drug abuse awareness programs to present a myopic prejudicial view of drugs that criminalizes the sick.
-(Richard Paey) while it serves the interest of those delivering the awareness information.
+The cause of drug abuse is largely an educational deficiency that results when law enforcement and other persons of authority use drug abuse awareness programs to present a myopic prejudicial view of drugs that criminalizes the sick amd disabled, while it serves the interest of law enforcement to induce our nation's youth with information that some percentage of students apply to unsupervised experimentation with drugs, leading to routine drug abuse and addiction.

 Drug Abuse Awareness is The Wrong Answer